The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

 Despite the previous considerations, it is possible to obtain some positive results.
 In particular, we can define notions of maximal and minimal minimizers to \labelcref{eq:baseline_adv} which are then shown to be unique.
-Moreover, we show that although there may be irregular minimizers, we can always find regular minimizers provided that we define an appropriate notion of regularity relative to the metric $\metric$.
+Moreover, we show that although there may be irregular minimizers, we can always find regular minimizers provided that we define an appropriate notion of regularity relative to the metric $\metric$. \editscolor Proving this will be the content of the following two sections. \nc